 such as self-esteem, social integration and resilience; and helped to identify both the learning and wellbeing outcomes already emerging.

-Based on these, we're currently developing a range of assessment tools to help baseline, track and evidence young people’s progress
+Based on these, we're currently developing a range of assessment tools to baseline, track and evidence young people’s progress

 ‘Building Brilliant Brains’ with Turned On Its Head and Faith in Families, Nottingham

 'Building Brilliant Brains' was a partnership programme between Turned On It's Head; a performance company specialising in Early Years

 movement and play; and adoption agency Faith in Families.
 The programme was designed to promote secure attachment and bonding